rrovetto/Ontology-Development-Guidelines/README.md

 - Identify what will be required to (i) realize the purpose and (ii) apply the ontology to the use-cases.
 - State specification details:
 	- What natural language?
-	- What computable lanuage (knowledge representation and reasoning language / implementation langauges)?
+	- What computable language (knowledge representation and reasoning language / implementation langauges)?
 	- Stylistic conventions, e.g., naming conventions for terms/labels, etc.
 	- Identify or create _competency questions_: queries that the ontology (and datasets) can be asked computationally.
 - Select, Acquire or Develop resources and tools, e.g., ontology editor software, knowledge representation languages,
-- Corpora (research documents, domain knowledge), data sources, contibutors, partners, subject-matter experts, etc.
+- Corpora (research documents, domain knowledge), data sources, contributors, partners, subject-matter experts, etc.
 - Identify and select supplemental tools: ontology engeineer tools, ontology development environments, automated reasoners, etc.

 ### 6. Research & Conceptual Analysis of the Subject/domain